ErayEroglu/gitfix/README.md

 This may cause problems for small repos as the search engine sometimes fails to index them.

-If possible, we would like to remove the GitHub search API from our pipeline.
+If possible, we would like to remove GitHub search API from our pipeline.

 ---

 If one of these ideas sounds like something you'd like to work on, contributions are very welcome!
 You can contribute by adding new features, fixing bugs, improving the documentation, writing blog posts, or by sharing GitFix on social media.